Han-Ya-Jun/docker-k8s-mesos/mesos/marathon.md

 ### start the marathon
 - ./bin/start --master zk://192.168.199.235:2181/mesos --zk zk://192.168.199.235:2181/marathon
-- also other two server
+- also start the marathon on the other two server
+- you can use nginx to lb